brianloveswords/python-jws/README.md

 algorithms without cracking open the whole codebase.
 See the advanced usage section for an example.

-<strong>NOTE:</strong> you must use the version of pycrypto in vendor/pycrypto
+<strong>NOTE:</strong> you must use the version of pycrypto submoduled to
-to get RSA256 support.
+``vendor/pycrypto`` to get RSA256 support.
 However if you don't ever plan on using RSA, you don't have to worry about it – all crypto libraries are lazily loaded so you won't even notice it's not there.

 If you want to know why RSA support is limited, read this: https://github.com/brianlovesdata/python-jws/blob/master/jws/algos.py#L42